deepomicslab/GCNFrame/README.md

-# a GNN framework for genomics
+# a GCN framework for genomics
-This is a python package for genomics study with a GNN(Graph Neural Networks) framework.
+This is a python package for genomics study with a GCN(Graph Convolutional Networks) framework.

 # Getting started